sara59276/footswitch/README.md

 ![plot](./img/FootSwitch_Macro_NO.png)

-## How to update the requirements.txt
+## How to update the requirements.txt file
 ```
 .\.venv\Scripts\activate
 pip freeze > requirements.txt